Other / mixed grade configuration · Cache, OK

 How many students attend Cache Es?

 Cache Es has 766 students enrolled.
-It is a other school in Cache, OK.
+It is a public school in Cache, OK.

 What is the student-teacher ratio at Cache Es?